 The first topic that will be covered is in the field of construction management.
-With this new design the objective will be to compare the effect of cost and scheduling of the new system to the existing system in Pearl Condominiums.
+With this new design I will compare the effect of cost and scheduling of the new system to the existing system in Pearl Condominiums.
 This information will then be used to see if the flex frame system is an economical and efficient alternative to the existing structural system.